- In 2018, Grammy-winning singer Kelly Clarkson lost almost 40 pounds within a year.

 Plus, the foods you’re required to give up for the Plant Paradox diet are considered some of the healthiest.
 That’s a problem for many nutritional experts.

-“While any diet that is highly restrictive will likely help people lose weight in the short term, this diet unfortunately severely limits the intake of many foods central to a plant-based diet,” said Dr. Nicole Harkin, FAAC, a board-certified cardiologist and lipidologist and clinical assistance professor at Columbia University.
+“While any diet that is highly restrictive will likely help people lose weight in the short term, this diet unfortunately severely limits the intake of many foods central to a plant-based diet,” said Dr. Nicole Harkin, a board certified cardiologist and lipidologist in San Francisco, CA.

 She points out there’s good data about the type of diet that’s healthy for the brain and heart.

 “While there is little to no evidence that a lectin-free diet is healthy for you, there are an abundance of studies indicating that a whole-food, plant-based diet is good for your heart and brain,” Harkin said.

 For Clarkson, her adherence to the Plant Paradox diet required her to eliminate a lot of processed and packaged foods.

 Eliminating processed foods can cut calories, reduce sugar intake, and help you shed unwanted pounds.
 That step alone could be a successful option for most people.